Less is More

 The more I consumed, the cheaper I became.
 Not just financially — energetically.

 Jay-Z said it best: if you can't afford to buy three of something, don't buy one.
 That's the standard.
-That's the energy.
+Because every single thing you own takes up room — not just physical room, but mental and energetic room too.

 When I moved to the city for grad school, I subscribed to every real estate publication I could find.
 Getting Real Estate Weekly.
 Cranes.
 The Real Deal.
 They piled up in my apartment — unread, organized into stacks of who I thought I was supposed to be.